najibghadri/Shapr3DHomework/README.md

 I use the transaction id to create folders and put the input and output file of each conversion into sthem, avoiding collisions and keeping it secure and simple.

 The conversion tx ID (txid) is generated on Node, with the performant [nanoid](https://github.com/ai/nanoid) library.
 The alphabet is 42 character long and the length of an ID is 32 characters, which gives 1%/~23 trillions years chance of collision under 1000 IDs/second frequency ([ref](https://alex7kom.github.io/nano-nanoid-cc/?alphabet=123456789abcdefghijklmnopqrstuvwxyz&size=32&speed=1000&speedUnit=second)).
+I used a B-Tree index on the conversiontx id and user_id due to the nature of our requests.
 The schema is defined in shapr-server/shapr.sql
 I use the well-tested knex.js library for database connection.
 Knex allows migrations and and seed based table generation, important for production.